tobiashomie/comdocs/docs/module.md

 This concludes our tutorial on module management using the `commune` library.
 You've learned how to find modules, manage their functions, serve them, and interact with served modules.
 This library can greatly simplify the process of managing and deploying code modules in your projects.
 ```

-Feel free to use and adapt this markdown document for your tutorial needs.
-Make sure to adjust any details as necessary and include code snippets or explanations for each step to ensure clarity and comprehensiveness.